 A private pension plan investor noted that identifying the good managers from the not-so-good ones involves not looking at their successes but understanding how they handle bad credits.

 Workout ability is a concern shared by LPs across the globe.
-In late 2018, when Private Debt Investor held its inaugural Seoul Forum, Lotte Non-Life Insurance’s head of alternative investment management team Jhangwan Lee noted that one of the key things his company looks for is a lender’s historical default rates and what its recoveries were in those scenarios.
+In late 2018, when Private Debt Investor held its inaugural Seoul Forum, Lotte Non-Life Insurance’s head of alternative investment management team Janghwan Lee noted that one of the key things his company looks for is a lender’s historical default rates and what its recoveries were in those scenarios.
 He also looks at a GP’s workout process and noted he prefers firms have a dedicated restructuring team.

 There will be a dispersion of returns in the next downturn

 Part of the basic pitch for private debt is that it’s “safer” than private equity because debt is higher than equity in the payment pecking order, therefore getting wiped out in a bankruptcy scenario is much less likely than it is for equity holders.

 First-time managers are at a disadvantage, noted one banker that lends to private credit firms.
 The teams have not had to see the strength of their loan documents tested and might not realise the hidden traps, such as generous EBITDA addbacks eroding leverage metrics in the covenants.

 Multiple credit firm executives also said that a track record developed in good times is not indicative of a firm’s performance, as it doesn’t include real-life downside scenarios.